smt970913/ICU-EDM/README.md

 Before deploying RL algorithms to a medical decision-making problem, users need to construct a `DataLoader` following these steps.
-Here, we demonstrate using the `MIMIC-IV` dataset from our research, with Remaining Length-of-Stay (RLOS) from invasive mechanical ventilation (MV) initiation as the objective cost and Extubation Failure Rate (EFR) as the safety constraint.
+Here, we demonstrate using the `MIMIC-IV` dataset from our research, with Extubation Failure Rate (EFR) as the objective cost and Length-of-Stay (LOS) in ICUs from invasive mechanical ventilation (MV) initiation as the resource constraint.
 ```
 class DataLoader:
     def __init__(self, cfg, state_id_path, rl_state_path, test_size = 0.20, random_state = 1000, scaler = StandardScaler()):